bulkobubulko/software-architecture/readme.md

 ![img-0](data/img-0.png)

-Check the logs to see which messages were received by each service
+Check the logs to see which messages were received by each logging service
 ```
 docker-compose logs logging-service-1
 docker-compose logs logging-service-2